 The money paid for online Snacks & Magazines and Cookies will be automatically deposited into Girl Scouts River Valleys’ bank account and then is credited to the troop in M2OS and Smart Cookies.

 If your troop is only participating in online sales and is due a refund, Girl Scouts River Valleys will process that refund via ACH debit.

 Will M2OS and/or Smart Cookies be updated to show the ACH debit from the troop bank account?

 Yes, the ACH debit amounts will be reflected in M2OS and Smart Cookies 1-2 days after the money is debited from troop’s bank account.

 What if we accidentally deposit money into the council’s bank account instead of the troop’s bank account?

-Contact Becky Rettler at 651-251-1211 or email@example.com ASAP to make sure the funds have been credited to the troop.
-ACH debits will be adjusted instead of the council transferring the money to the troop’s bank account and then having to transfer the money back for the ACH.
+Contact Troop Finance Specialist Becky Rettler at 651-251-1211 or firstname.lastname@example.org as soon as possible to make sure the funds have been credited to the troop.
+ACH debits will be adjusted, instead of Girl Scouts River Valleys transferring the money to the troop’s bank account and then having to transfer the money back for the ACH.

 Expand All | Collapse All